Omaship

 omaship.io · This is our product

 What makes Omaship different from every other option on this list is scope.
-It doesn't just give you application code—it includes a complete Kamal 2.0 deployment pipeline, GitHub Actions CI/CD with security scanning (Brakeman, bundler-audit), and AGENTS.md files that make the codebase immediately productive with AI coding agents like Claude Code and Cursor.
+It does not just give you application code.
+It includes Omaship Skills for common app jobs, a Kamal 2.0 deployment pipeline, GitHub Actions CI/CD with security scanning (Brakeman, bundler-audit), and AGENTS.md context that lets agents inspect what exists before changing it.

 Strengths